Designers have trade secrets. They know decorating is a process that is never really done. But they also know lots of tips and sage advice for

 Just don’t think of pairing more costly items with cheaper ones.
 Think about finding a “look alike”!
 Look for home decor items that mimic their more expensive

 Mix refined “high” items with more rustic or “low” things!
 This look is my signature.
-I love high end mixed with a touch of chippy or rustic texture.
+I love high-end mixed with a touch of softly worn comfortable furnishings.
 My home’s decor is all about juxtaposition.

 Here are a few other designer secrets for your home

-replacingfurnishings and accents as they get worn out, look tired or out of date.
-It’s easier to be doing a little bit continually tha have to makeover an entire room all at once.
+- don’t neglect to replace furnishings and accents as they get worn out, look tired, or out of date.
+It’s easier to be doing a little bit continually than have to makeover an entire room all at once.
 And a lot less money in the long run!

 - if you have wall to wall carpeting layer an updated rug over it